FarronF/limerick-council-meetings/meetings/2020/03/04-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West  - 5th February 2020.md

 Members welcomed the report and referred to the importance of progressing the Distributor

 Roads for Newcastle West and Abbeyfeale.
-The Members also referred to matters including--- 2
+The Members also referred to matters including
+---
+2

 funding for the scheme and the necessity of having a route selected.
 In replying, the Senior